VeskeOrion/veske-game-engine/README.md

 ---

 A work-in-progress game engine I am hoping to build from the ground up.
+It's currently growing to fast for all my commits to be self-explanatory.

 This game engine is a personal goal/study of mine and I hope to build a fully functional game out of it some day, something 2-dimensional and desktop based, pixel art in style.
 I am more intersted in the work behind programming game objects to move and interact with each other in the game world than I am with directly programming the operating system, so instead of writing with solely the Windows API, I am using a fantastic library called [Simple DirectMedia Layer](https://www.libsdl.org/).